ohsusanna93/Zillow-Scrapper/ReadME.md

 # Linear Regression and Random Forest Model

+Two types of models were used to analyze the data extracted.

 Ordinary Least Squares is a method that estimates the relationship between every variable with the independent variable.
 It minimizes the sum of the squares between the observed and predicted values often shown as a linear line.